 For the rest of the paper, we allow self-loops in complete graphs, so that the edge set of $K_m$ becomes $\{(i,j): i,j \in \{1,\dots,m\}\}$.
 This modification simplifies certain calculations, since it enables to describe the cover time of the simple random walk on complete graphs via the classical coupon collector’s problem.
-We establish this result using the Aldous-Broder backwards algorithm for generating uniform spanning trees on a given graph via the simple random walk.
-For a proof, see \cite{aldous-broder}.
-We recall that the cover time of a random walk is the first time the walk has visited all states. \begin{lem} Let $G$ be a finite, connected graph and $(X_n)_{n\in\N}$ a simple random walk on $G$, whose cover time is denoted by $C$.
-For a vertex $v\in G$, denote by $l_v(k)$ denote the last time before time $k$ when vertex $v$ was visited.
+We establish this result using the Aldous–Broder backwards algorithm, which generates uniform spanning trees of a graph through a simple random walk (see \cite{aldous-broder}).
+Recall that the cover time of a random walk is the first time when all states have been visited.

+\begin{lem} Let $G$ be a finite, strongly connected graph, and $(X_n)_{n \in \mathbb{N}}$ be a simple random walk on $G$ with cover time $C$.
+For $v \in G$, let $l_v(k)$ be the last visit to $v$ before time $k\in \mathbb{N}$.
 Then the set $B_{C+1}=\{(X_{l_v(C+1)},X_{l_v(C+1)+1}):v\in G\setminus\{X_{C+1}\}\}$ is distributed as an uniform spanning tree on $G$. \end{lem} See \cite{aldous-broder} for a proof.
 Denote by $C^{(m)}$ the cover time of the simple random walk on the complete graph $K_m$.
-Via an application of the Aldous-Broder backwards algorithm, we obtain a bound on the mixing time in terms of the cover time.
-Denote by $\mu^{(m)}$ the stationary distribution of the uniform unicycle walk, i.e.~the simple random walk on the unicycle graph $\mathsf{UCYC}(K_m)$, and define
+By applying the Aldous–Broder backwards algorithm, we derive a bound on the mixing time in terms of the cover time.
+Denote by $\mu^{(m)}$ the stationary distribution of the uniform unicycle walk on $K_m$ ( i.e.~the simple random walk on the unicycle graph $\mathsf{UCYC}(K_m)$), and define

-where the maximum is taken over all possible combinations of particle location $x$ and configuration $\rho$.
-So $d^{(m)}$ represents the distance from the distribution of the unicycle walk at time $t$ to the stationarity of the uniform unicycle walk.
+as the distance from the distribution of the uniform unicycle walk at time $t$ to the stationarity of the uniform unicycle walk.
 As a special case of locally Markov walk, the stationary distribution of the uniform unicycle walk on $K_m$ is described in Proposition \ref{thm:stat-dist}.
-Bounds on $d^{(m)}$ imply then bounds for the mixing time of the walk into consideration. \begin{lem} For the uniform unicycle walk $(X_n^{(m)},\rho_n^{(m)})_{n\in N}$ on $K_m$, the distance between its distribution at time $t$ and stationarity can be expressed as: for $(x,\rho)\in\mathsf{U}_{K_m}$
+Bounds on $d^{(m)}$ therefore yield bounds on the mixing time of the uniform unicycle walk. \begin{lem} For the uniform unicycle walk $(X_n^{(m)},\rho_n^{(m)})_{n\in N}$ on $K_m$, the distance between its distribution at time $t$ and its stationary distribution $\mu^{(m)}$ can be expressed as: for $(x,\rho)\in\mathsf{U}_{K_m}$